 3. Prioritise good quality sleep

-Sleep is essential for our health, and it has been found that poor quality sleep can worsen OCD symptoms.
+Sleep is essential for health, and it’s been found that poor quality sleep can worsen OCD symptoms.

 4. Practice relaxation techniques

 Relaxation techniques can be useful for reducing stress.
-When it comes to OCD, these techniques can help improve symptoms by encouraging people to take a moment, breathe, and take their focus away from intrusive thoughts.
+When it comes to OCD, these techniques can help improve symptoms by encouraging people to take a moment to breathe and take their focus away from their intrusive thoughts.

-What this looks like will be different for everyone, but some options to consider include breathing exercises for stress relief, mindfulness, and everyday activities that help you to stay in the present moment.
+What this looks like will be different for everyone, but some options to consider include breathing exercises and activities that help you to stay in the present moment.

-For example, research on mindfulness specifically has found that it can significantly improve symptoms of OCD; mainly by helping people ‘let go’ of unwanted thoughts.
+For example, research has found that mindfulness activities can significantly improve symptoms of OCD; mainly by helping people ‘let go’ of unwanted thoughts.

-If OCD is affecting your life and you’re struggling to create any positive changes alone, you might want to consider seeking professional help.
+If OCD is affecting your life and you’re struggling, you might want to consider seeking professional help.

 Generally speaking, there are two main treatment routes for OCD.
-The treatment recommended will depend on personal circumstances and how much OCD is affecting your life.
+The treatment recommended for you will depend on your circumstances.

-Psychological therapy for OCD is typically a type of cognitive behavioural therapy (CBT) that includes exposure and response prevention (ERP).
+Psychological therapy for OCD is typically a type of cognitive behavioural therapy (CBT).
 This involves working with a therapist to break down obsessive thoughts, explore the root cause, and learn how to neutralise them.
 While getting treatment can feel daunting, research has shown that psychological therapy for OCD can be very effective.

 In cases where OCD is severe, medication may also be offered.

-You can seek professional help by speaking with your doctor or referring yourself to an NHS psychological therapies service (IAPT) directly.
-Alternatively, you can read more about treatment options for OCD on the NHS website.
+You can reach out for support by speaking to your doctor or referring yourself to an NHS talking therapies service directly.
+There’s more information about treatment options for OCD on the NHS website.

 Final thoughts...

-For further reading, you can head over to the healthy mind section of our website, which has information on everything from finding meaning, purpose, and belonging to counselling and therapy.
+For further reading, head over to the healthy mind section of our website, which has information on everything from finding meaning, purpose, and belonging to improving your focus.

 What are your experiences of OCD?
 Have you found this article useful?
 We’d be interested to hear about your experiences in the comments below.